carpentries-incubator/scrna-seq-analysis/_episodes/02-workflow.md

 > A challange in experiment design of scRNA-seq is to isolate cells and prepare a comprehensive library.
 {: .callout}

 Several methods have been developed to overcome this challange from which STRT-seq, SMART-seq, CEL-seq, MARS-seq, Fluidigm C1, CytoSeq, Drop-seq, inDrop, 10x Genomics, SPLiT-seq, sci-RNA-seq, DronC-seq, and Seq-Well can be mentioned.
-The developmental process of sequencing techniques has been mentioned by [Svensson](https://www.nature.com/articles/nprot.2017.149) which can be assessed.
+The developmental process of sequencing techniques has been mentioned by [Svensson and colleagues](https://www.nature.com/articles/nprot.2017.149).
 ![Fig1](https://user-images.githubusercontent.com/30586852/130464788-8f2e1c8e-bb5d-43d7-95a9-5d8e9adbe39d.png)